mcminnra/notebooks/primers/README.md

 # Primers
-Notebooks I've collected and written that demonstrate techniques in a way I can reference easily.
+Notebooks I've written and collectedthat demonstrate techniques in a way I can reference easily.

 ## Index

+### linear_regression_closed_form_vs_gradient_descent
+Applies a closed form and gradient descent solution to linear regression from scratch.

 ### nn_from_scratch_MNIST
 Basic Feed Forward / Multi-Layer Perceptron written from scratch using the MNIST data set